MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+2024-05-24 - Created a zx0 version of the disk, it's not working perfoectly yet, I think the compressed files are larger, causing corruption/memory overwriting on loading.
+Also the game timer is speeding up when loading level 2 and above, 1 minute is taking about 50 seconds.
+It looks like the level 3 interrupt is being called 60 times a second(ish) instead of 50 times a second.
+The music and game is also running noticably faster.
+When returning to the title screen, the music is playing faster.
+Once this is sorted the game should be working on A500 and I can move on to disassembling other parts of the game.

 2024-05-24 - Obtained source and built 'salvador' zx0 packer/unpacker tool and link to the depacker source code from git hub (see links above).
 Have packed ripped files with tool and added files to source control.